fayhyyd/HYYD/content/home/course.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Core Courses"
+title = "Courses"
-subtitle = ""
+subtitle = "The core and professional courses I've taken"

 # Showcase personal skills or business features.
 #